Nikhilpmarihal/HR--Staff-Insights-and-More---Tableau/README.md

-# HR--Staff-Insights-and-More---Tableau
-📊 **HR Staff Insights and More – Tableau Dashboard** This interactive Tableau dashboard provides a comprehensive view into key HR metrics, empowering data-driven decision-making within human resource departments.
-From employee demographics to attrition trends, this dashboard uncovers actionable insights that help HR professionals manage and retain top talent more effectively.
+HR Staff Insights and More – Tableau Dashboard

+This Tableau dashboard provides a comprehensive and analytical view of key HR metrics, enabling data driven decision making within human resource functions.
+It consolidates employee demographics, attrition trends, salary patterns, performance metrics, and work life balance indicators into a single interactive analytics environment.
+The goal is to equip HR professionals with insights that enhance workforce planning, talent retention, and organizational development.

-🔍 **Key Features:**
-Employee Overview: Visualizes staff distribution by department, job role, gender, and educational background.
+Key Features

+Employee Overview
+Presents employee distribution across departments, job roles, gender categories, education levels, and experience bands.

+Attrition Analysis
-Attrition Analysis: Highlights patterns in employee turnover with filters for age, experience, department, and job satisfaction.
+Identifies patterns in employee turnover with filters for age, tenure, department, job role, and satisfaction scores.
+Helps in understanding the underlying drivers of attrition.

+Salary and Promotion Trends
-Salary & Promotion Trends: Displays relationships between salary hikes, job roles, performance ratings, and promotion cycles.
+Displays relationships between salary hikes, performance ratings, job levels, and promotion cycles to uncover compensation gaps or career progression bottlenecks.

+Work Life Balance and Job Satisfaction
-Work-Life Balance & Job Satisfaction: Assesses employee sentiment and satisfaction scores to identify areas of concern.
+Assesses employee sentiment and organizational climate through satisfaction ratings, work life balance scores, and engagement indicators.

-Interactive Filters: Easily segment and drill down into specific groups of employees for customized insights.

-📈 **Tools Used:**
+Interactive Filters
+Enables targeted exploration by allowing users to segment data by department, experience level, performance category, and other key attributes.

+Tools Used

-Tableau Public – for dashboard development and visualization
+Tableau Public for dashboard development and visualization Excel or CSV for data cleaning, structuring, and preparation

-Excel/CSV – for cleaning and preparing raw HR data

-🧠 **Objective:**
+Objective

-To support HR leaders in visualizing workforce data for better hiring, retention, and engagement strategies.
-The dashboard can be adapted for real-time organizational use or case study purposes.
+The dashboard is designed to assist HR leaders and analysts in understanding workforce dynamics, optimizing hiring strategies, improving retention outcomes, and strengthening employee engagement frameworks.
+It can be adapted for real time organizational reporting or used as a case study for HR analytics learning.
+View the dashboard here : https://public.tableau.com/app/profile/nikhil.p.marihal3329/viz/HumanResourses_17433265056310/Analytics